thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Cathode_Regulator/README.md

-# EFB Cathode Regulator
+# EFB(tm) Cathode Regulator

-This is a regulator circuit for generating a fixed cathode bias in the output stage of a tube power amplifier.
-The circuit, called "EFB" (Enhanced Fixed Bias), was designed by David Gillespie.
+## EFB(tm) - Enhanced Fixed Bias(tm)

+This is a regulator circuit developed by David Gillespie for generating a fixed cathode bias in the output stage of a tube power amplifier.
 Unlike traditional cathode bias setups, which derive the bias voltage from the current flowing through the output stage, this cathode regulator maintains a fixed positive bias voltage on the output tube cathodes regardless of the current flowing through the tubes.
 This prevents an over-bias condition when the tubes are driven to full power, increasing power output and reducing distortion.

 In addition to maintaining a fixed bias voltage, the regulator is referenced to the output stage's screen voltage (for pentode mode) or the plate voltage (for ultra-linear mode).
 If the power supply sags for some reason, the regulator compensates by reducing the bias applied to the cathodes, thus maintaining the optimal operating point.
-This flavor of EFB is best suited for smaller power amplifiers, such as those based on the 6V6 or EL84/6BQ5.
+This flavor of EFB(tm) is best suited for smaller power amplifiers, such as those based on the 6V6 or EL84/6BQ5.

 The circuit is very simple.
 It is comprised of an adjustable voltage divider and an LM337 negative